 After that, on advice of one of my professors in Nagpur, I moved to Pune and attained a Post-Graduate Diploma in Advertising and Communication Management from SIBM (Symbiosis Institute of Business Management).

 However, only when I was finishing my last semester at SIBM, did I become aware of the NID (National Institute of Design) degree in Ahmedabad.
-I prepared hastily but thoroughly and was allotted admission to the Lifestyle Accessories Design course after a rigorous screening process and entrance examination.
+I prepared hastily but thoroughly and was allotted admission to the masters program in the Lifestyle Accessories Design course after a rigorous screening process and entrance examination.
 I graduated from NID in 2009.

 What made you choose such an offbeat, unconventional and rare career?